samuelsycamore/thegoodliferevival/data/authors/default.md

 github: https://github.com/samuelsycamore
 ---

-I'm Sam Sycamore, a writer and radical ecologist from Kentucky, now residing in California.
-I'm passionate about learning how to better align my lifestyle with the landscapes that I walk upon.
+I'm Sam Sycamore, a writer and radical ecologist from Kentucky, now residing in Minnesota I'm passionate about learning how to better align my lifestyle with the landscapes that I walk upon.

 **What is "The Good Life"?**